42BV/quality-workshop-unittest/README.md

 # quality-workshop-unittest
-Contains exercises on maintaining unittests

-## This branch contains the solution of the unittest assignments
+This branch contains the solution of the unittest exercises

 ## Bug 1